mrighetti-scpr/AssetHost/README.md

 [![Build Status](https://travis-ci.org/SCPR/AssetHost.png)](https://travis-ci.org/SCPR/AssetHost)

-AssetHost is an attempt to create a one-stop-shop for hosting and linking to media assets that are intended for inclusion in news stories.
+AssetHost is a one-stop-shop for hosting and linking to media assets that are intended for inclusion in news stories.
 The goal is to create a hub that multiple frontend CMS systems can hook into, querying images, videos and documents from one source and enabling the easier interchange of data.

 # Philosophy